 Time to make:

 Approximately 30 hours (the top-down version is slightly quickly because it is less fiddly).

-Within the pattern you are given instructions on how to best block the shawl and the sizes that this version were blocked to.
+Within the pattern, you are given instructions on how to best block the shawl and the sizes that this version was blocked to.